choushen/RainfallAPITesting/README.md

 1. Clone the repository.
 2. Open the project in your preferred .NET IDE (e.g., Visual Studio).
+3. Clean and build the solution
-3. Run the test suite directly to validate functionality.
+4. Run the test suite directly via the commandline using `dotnet test` or yjr visual studio test explorer to validate functionality.

 ## Future Considerations (If I Had More Time)